MicahIndigo/music-corner/README.md

 Django is ideal for managing user-generated content, while PostgreSQL ensures good relational data handling.

-The platform is built to be expanddable, with future features such as profiles, playlists and chat/communities to be added later.
+The platform is built to be expanddable, with future features such as artist profiles, playlists and chat/communities to be added later.

 [Back to Top](#contents)